bingx1/digital-phenotyping/backend/django_site/README.md

 os.environ.get('KEY','ELSE')
 ```
 THe 'KEY' is what defined in `.env` file.
 IF no 'KEY' found, it will return 'ELSE' you defined.
 The real `.env` file will be depolyed on server and not show in the code.
+But you still need to upload a `.env` file under `/django-site` directory when developing.

 ### 2. utils folder
 The utils folder invovled some common function.<br>